 NW5 (Kentish Town)

 Montpelier Grove, postcode NW5 2XD (shown left above - known as Montpellier Road until 1937 when the London County Council set about removing duplicate names).
 A street of mid-to-late Victorian villas, present on 1884 map.
 The street is on markedly rising ground, and its name recalls the late 18th-century village days of Kentish Town, then "noted for its pure air and clean water".
 Around 1790, a Dr William Rowley took up residence in Kentish Town and vigorously promoted its amenities, declaring it "the Montpelier of England".
 This tag was reflected in Montpelier House, (pictured right above) built about 1807 by a retired varnish manufacturer in neighbouring Brecknock Road, between the future Leighton Grove and Montpelier Grove.
 When built, it had 'a grand view over the slopes of Islington'.
-The house, refurbished as a community centre in the last few years, is evidently the immediate reason for the streetname.
+The house, refurbished as a community centre, is evidently the immediate reason for the street name.
 Montpellier Villas, Kentish Town, was one of several terrace names extinguished when Brecknock Road was named in 1869.

 NW11 (Golders Green)

-Pub called Montpelier, in Montpelier Street, St Peter, Newington, 1881 [same as Walworth???]
+Pub called Montpelier, in Montpelier Street, St Peter, Newington, 1881.

 Montpelier Vale, houses built 1827.
 Montpelier Row was built about 1850.
-Note also a Montpelier Cottage, listed in the 1841 census.1853 ref also to a Montpellier Road in Blackheath (No 11) - error or renamed?
+Note also a Montpelier Cottage, listed in the 1841 census.
+1853 reference also to a Montpellier Road in Blackheath (No 11).

 Montpellier Road.
 So named in 1875, replacing the previous name of Wellington Villas.
-Reason uncertain, but perhaps intended to recall the Walworth example.
+Reason uncertain.
 The Montpelier Tavern, at nearby 38 Choumert Road, Peckham (SE15 4AR) was listed in Directories by 1881.
-It's now known simply as the Montpelier.
+It's now known simply as The Montpelier.